liathoffman/old-yaronwittenstein/posts/the-importance-of-unlearning.md

 # The importance of unlearning

-The world of software is changing consistently at a very fast pace.
+The world of software is changing constantly at a very fast pace.
 Yesterday’s axioms might be tomorrow’s anti-patterns.

 Newborn technologies rise to popularity and most of them will become obsolete sooner than expected and hardware advancements make game changers for things that were considered as science-fiction a few years ago.